Subchapter A. INDIVIDUAL SELF-INSURANCE

 § 125.3.
 Application.

-(a) An applicant shall file an application on a form prescribed by the Bureau.
-Questions on the application shall be answered thoroughly and completely with the most recent information available.
+(a) An applicant shall file an application on a form prescribed by and available upon request from the Bureau.
+All questions on the application shall be answered completely and accurately with the most recent information available.
 A rider may be attached if more space is necessary.
-The application shall be signed by the applicant, or if a corporation, an officer of the corporation, and attested to as set forth on the application.
-Attached riders and applicable forms enclosed with the application shall be verified to in the sworn affidavit requested on the application.
+The application shall be signed by the applicant, or if a corporation, an officer of the corporation.
+The application, including any attached riders and applicable forms, shall be verified as set forth on the application, subject to the penalties of 18 Pa.C.S. § 4904 (relating to unsworn falsification to authorities).

 (c) With the application, the applicant shall include:

-(2) Its Security and Exchange Commission (SEC) Form 10-K for the last complete fiscal year, if applicable.
-The SEC Form 10-K does not serve as a substitute for the full completion of the application form.
+(2) Its Securities and Exchange Commission (SEC) Form 10-K, or equivalent form filed by a foreign corporation with the SEC or the governing body of an internationally recognized public securities exchange for an application being processed under the conditions of § 125.4(e), for the last complete fiscal year, if applicable.
+The filing of these forms does not serve as a substitute for the full completion of the application form.

-(i) It shall include financial statements which are presented in conformance with applicable generally accepted accounting principles as promulgated by the Financial Accounting Standards Board or the Government Accounting Standards Board or with international accounting standards promulgated by the International Accounting Standards Board.
+(i) They must be presented in conformance with applicable generally accepted accounting principles as promulgated by the Financial Accounting Standards Board or the Government Accounting Standards Board or with international financial reporting standards promulgated by the International Accounting Standards Board.
+The text of the financial statements and their accompanying notes must be in the English language.
+If the currency used in the financial statements is not in United States dollars, the applicant shall cooperate and assist the Bureau in converting the currency to United States dollars.

-(5) A report of the applicant’s paid and incurred workers’ compensation loss experience in this Commonwealth under each of the 3 complete policy years prior to the application, if an initial application.
-Affiliates’ paid and incurred workers’ compensation loss experience shall be submitted if applicable.
+(5) A report of the paid and incurred workers’ compensation loss experience in this Commonwealth under each of the 3 completed policy years prior to the application of each employer requesting self-insurance, if an initial application.
 The loss information for each policy year shall be valued within 3 months prior to the date of the submission of the application.

-(6) A report on a form prescribed by the Bureau stating the costs of claims incurred by the applicant by annual periods and projecting its outstanding liability under the act and the Occupational Disease Act, if a renewal application.
-Applicants are encouraged, but not required, to have their projection of outstanding liability prepared by an actuary.
+(6) A report on a form prescribed by the Bureau and provided to each employer requesting self-insurance stating the costs of claims incurred by the employer by annual periods and projecting the total value of its outstanding liability under the act and the Occupational Disease Act, if a renewal application.
+A renewal applicant that has retained the services of an actuary to project the total value of its outstanding liability may submit the actuary’s report with its application.

-(7) A report on a form prescribed by the Bureau summarizing the existence of the accident and illness prevention program required under section 1001(b) of the act (77 P. S. § 1038.1) and regulations promulgated thereunder, if a renewal applicant.
+(7) A report for each employer requesting self-insurance on a form prescribed by the Bureau and provided to each employer requesting self-insurance summarizing the existence of the accident and illness prevention program required under section 1001(b) of the act (77 P. S. § 1038.1) and regulations promulgated thereunder.

 (f) An initial applicant’s requested self-insurance effective date is subject to the approval of the Bureau.
 An initial applicant which fails to insure its liability pending review of its application will be subject to prosecution under the act and the Occupational Disease Act.